 1. (8-9) The agony of announcing judgment on the nation of Judah.

 a.
-I will wail and howl: Micah can’t prophesy in a dispassionate, detached way.
-When he sees judgment coming upon his people, it makes him wail and howl like the jackals.
+I will wail and howl: Micah could not prophesy in a dispassionate, detached way.
+When he saw judgment coming upon his people, it made him wail and howl like the jackals.

 i.
 Micah didn’t just announce judgment and then yawn.
 He cared so deeply that he wept with God’s people.
 The preacher’s duty is more than to just announce judgment and to walk away.
 He has to care.
 “Many who have rejected a Christian’s logic have been won by his tears.”
 (Boice)